ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

     }
 }
 ```
+Quick select algorithm is just like Quick Sort in this we partion based on pivot then we again recursively partition left side of pivot (If we want to select minimum of array) or right side of picot (If we want to select maximum of array).<br>
+Worst case senerio for both Quick select and Quick sort can be O(N<sup>2</sup>) if we choose first element as pivot and the list is already sorted.<br>To optimize it upto linear time we need to select a good pivot which should be such that it discards half or more element with each itteration.
+Sometimes the values are bad that we cannot rely on any pivot approximation technique in that case it will be better if we find the median and then use it as pivot.

 **Problem #7 (Heap Sort)**
 In heap sort the algorithm idea is to take array and build heap out of it.